Low Entropy and the Mean Curvature Flow with Surgery: Proof of Theorem 1.1.

-Now we can give the construction of low-entropy cap $C$: \begin{proof}(of Proposition \ref{constructioncap}) A result then by Angenant, Aschuler, and Giga \cite{AAG} will ensure that the singular times of the level set flow starting from $\widetilde\Sigma_r$ are discrete, so immediately after the neckpinch time $t_{neckpinch} < t_1$ (and because the entire surface doesn't go singular before $t_1$) our surface will be consist of two smooth components.
+Now we can give the construction of the low-entropy cap $C$: \begin{proof}(of Proposition \ref{constructioncap}) A result by Angenent, Altschuler, and Giga \cite{AAG} on rotationally symmetric level set flows ensures that the singular times of the level set flow starting from $\widetilde\Sigma_r$ are discrete, so immediately after the neckpinch time $t_{neckpinch} < t_1$ (and because the entire surface doesn't go singular before $t_1$) our surface will be consist of two smooth components.
 In addition, the flow is nonfattening, and one can see that the smooth points will move by their mean curvature vector at all times.
-Our choice of cap model then is one connected component of a time slice immediately after the first neck-pinch singularity that lies inside the ball $B^{n+1}(0,4\widetilde R)$.
-By a result due also to Haslhofer and Kleiner (see theorem 1.5 in \cite{HK2}) the post-singular surface will be $\alpha$-noncollapsed as well. $ $
+Our choice of cap model then is one connected component of a time slice immediately after the first neck-pinch singularity that lies inside the ball $B(0,4\widetilde R)$.
+By a result due also to Haslhofer and Kleiner (see theorem 1.5 in \cite{HK2}) the post-singular surface will be $\alpha$-noncollapsed as well.
+In parabolic neighborhoods not including singular points, the level set flow will be a mean curvature flow.
+It's clear by the rotational symmetry and mean convexity of the surface created that singularities only occur where a neckpinch occurs about the axis of symmetry and hence may be ruled out away from the origin for our time frames under consideration by a comparison argument using spheres, so the level set in a fixed open set not containing the origin will be a mean curvature flow in the classical sense with bounded curvature even through the first singular time. $ $